ComeCheritel/pathfinder_dice/README.md

 Supporting material for Thomas Gasser, Armon Rezai, Côme Cheritel, Artem Baklanov, and Michael Obersteiner, “Robust climate mitigation entails net negative emissions for centuries.”

+Code in folder `1_simulation` is governed by the CeCILL license under French law and abiding by the rules of distribution of free software.
+You can use, modify and/ or redistribute the software under the terms of the CeCILL license as circulated by CEA, CNRS and INRIA at the following URL "http://www.cecill.info".
+As a counterpart to the access to the source code and rights to copy, modify and redistribute granted by the license, users are provided only with a limited warranty and the software's author, the holder of the economic rights, and the successive licensors have only limited liability.

+Data in folder `2_results` is governed by the CC-BY-4.0 licence.

 # Description